senseiphoneX/iota-starter-carsharing/README.md

 - The sample source code for the mobile app is only supported for use with an official Apple iOS device.
 - The sample source code for the mobile app is also supported only with officially licensed Apple development tools that are customized and distributed under the terms and conditions of your licensed Apple iOS Developer Program or your licensed Apple iOS Enterprise Program.
-- Apple Xcode 7.3 integrated development environment (IDE) and [CocoaPods](https://cocoapods.org/) must be installed on the computer that you plan to clone the mobile app source repository onto.
+- Apple Xcode 8.0 integrated development environment (IDE) and [CocoaPods](https://cocoapods.org/) must be installed on the computer that you plan to clone the mobile app source repository onto.

-## Trying the mobile app with iOS Simulator
+## Deploying the mobile app

 You can download and install the mobile app on iOS and Android mobile devices.
 For more information about trying the Android version of the mobile app, see [IBM IoT for Automotive - Mobility Starter Application mobile app for Android](https://github.com/ibm-watson-iot/iota-starter-carsharing-android).

-To try the IoT for Automotive - Mobility Starter Application mobile app for iOS, complete the following steps:
+To try the IoT for Automotive - Mobility Starter Application mobile app for iOS with iOS Simulator, complete the following steps:

 1. Open a Terminal session and install CocoaPods by using the following command:
 ```$ sudo gem install cocoapods```